Ricardo León

-Ricardo León Brito (born 8 February 1983), sometimes known simply as Ricardo, is a Spanish former footballer who played as a central midfielder.
+Ricardo León Brito (born 8 February 1983), known simply as Ricardo, is a Spanish former professional footballer who played as a central midfielder.

-Football career
+Career

-Born in Santa Cruz de Tenerife, León made his professional debuts with local club CD Tenerife in 2005–06's second division, and achieved La Liga promotion in his fourth year, being an essential element of the success.
-In his first season in the top flight he appeared in 29 games (all starts, two goals), but his team was immediately relegated back.
+Born in Santa Cruz de Tenerife, Ricardo made his professional debut with local club CD Tenerife in 2005–06's Segunda División, and achieved La Liga promotion in his fourth year, being essential to this achievement.
+In his first season in the top flight, he appeared in 29 games (all starts, two goals) but his team was immediately relegated.

-In mid-June 2011, with the Canary Islands side relegated to the third level, León signed a three-year contract with Sporting de Gijón.
-He played in just three league matches in his first year, with another relegation befalling.
+On 16 June 2011, with the Canary Islands side relegated to Segunda División B, Ricardo signed a three-year contract with Sporting de Gijón.
+He played just three league matches in his debut campaign, with another relegation befalling.

+Ricardo returned to Tenerife in summer 2013, as a free agent.
+He scored the first goal of his second spell on 24 November that year, through a penalty in a 2–1 home win against Real Jaén.